gemforce-team/gemforce/results/README.md

 * `combine` - a combine which should be used with an already built gem
-* `amps`    - a pair of main gem spec and amps spec in optimal proportions, though they don't take the combine into consideration
+* `amps`    - a pair of main gem spec and amps spec in optimal proportions, made to be upgraded both with the same combine
-* `omnia`   - a set of four recipes: a main gem spec and its amps spec in optimal proportions and a pair of optimal combines for both, it's the pinnacle of gem "rocket science"
+* `omnia`   - a set of four recipes: a main gem spec and its amps spec in optimal proportions and a pair of optimal combines for both, it's the pinnacle of *gem rocket science*

 The number(s) in the specify how many base gems go into specific recipe:

 * combine:   `N` - the combine costs `N` base gems, as easy as it gets
 * amps:    `G-A` - the main gem costs `G` gems while its amps cost `A` each
-* omnia: `G-A--C` - the main gem costs `G` gems, the optimized amps cost `A` each and both the combines require `C` copies of the main gem/amplifier
+* omnia:   `G-C` - the main gem costs `G` gems, the optimized amps cost is only inside the file and both the combines require `C` copies of the main gem/amplifier

 All the amped recipes here are built with 6 amps for managems and 8 amps for killgems.

-I try to have here all the `2^n` recipes and the best between every `2^n`and `2^(n+1)` for the `amps` and `comb` sections, if there is none between a copule it means the `2^(n+1)` one was the best.
+I try to have here all the `2^n` recipes and the best between every `2^n`and `2^(n+1)` for the `amps` and `comb` sections, if there is none between a couple it means the `2^(n+1)` one was the best.
 There are then selected ones from the `omnia` kind, as having all the combinations would be impossible.